Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 Enneagram Type 5s are driven by a core fear of being overwhelmed, depleted, or invaded.
 They fear that they will not have enough knowledge, resources, or energy to handle the demands of the world around them.
 As a result, Type 5s tend to retreat into their own thoughts and inner world, seeking to accumulate knowledge and expertise as a way of feeling more prepared and in control.

-Specifically, some of the common fears of Enneagram Type 5s may include:
+Common fears of Enneagram Type 5s may include:

 - Being seen as incompetent or ignorant: Type 5s value knowledge and expertise, and may fear that they will be exposed as lacking in these areas.
 - Being drained or depleted: Type 5s fear that they will give too much of themselves to others or to their work, leaving them feeling depleted and vulnerable.